Guidelines for Business Conduct

 - cause embarrassment to Crohn's and Colitis Canada;

-MAINTENANCE OF THE CROHN'S AND COLITIS CANADA’S ASSETS, REPUTATION, BUSINESS INFORMATION
+MAINTENANCE OF CROHN'S AND COLITIS CANADA’S ASSETS, REPUTATION, BUSINESS INFORMATION

-Each Director, employee and volunteer shall act prudently and take reasonable care to protect the physical assets of Crohn's and Colitis Canada, as well as its non-physical assets such as trademarks, patents and confidential and proprietary information.
+Each director, employee, contractor and volunteer shall act prudently and take reasonable care to protect the physical assets of Crohn's and Colitis Canada, as well as its non-physical assets such as trademarks, patents and confidential and proprietary information.

-Only the Chair or the CEO, or some other person authorized by one of them, is entitled to make any public comment or statement concerning Crohn's and Colitis Canada policy.
+Only the Board Chair or the CEO, or a person authorized by one of them, is entitled to make any public comment or statement concerning Crohn's and Colitis Canada policy.